LibreCAD/docs/guides/cmdline.rst

    c=\a;\b;kill
    \c

 Enter each line of the text above on the command line.
 When \\c is entered, two overlapping circles with a radius of 10 are drawn.
-The ``\`` character is an escape character that allows the command line to interpret the variable name as an action.
-In the above example ``\c`` expands to ``ci;0,0;10;ci;10,0;10;kill``.
+The "\\" character is an escape character that allows the command line to interpret the variable name as an action.
+In the above example \\c expands to ``ci;0,0;10;ci;10,0;10;kill``.

 A "variable file" can be set to load at startup via :ref:`Application Preferences<app-prefs>` **-> Paths -> Variable File**.
 Save the first three line of the above example to a text file and configure the path to the text file.
-Restart LibreCAD and when ``\c`` is entered at the command line the two circles are drawn.
+Restart LibreCAD and when \\c is entered at the command line the two circles are drawn.

 Command Aliases